albavidalm/albavidalm/README.md

 I love Dracula, collecting toys, vintage adventure games as Day of the Tentacle and i'll always say yes to a Red Velvet.<br>

-I’m currently working on my portfolio and planning some personal projects.<br>
+I’m currently learning Typescript and testing.<br>

 I love teamwork so collab requests are welcome 🖤